 Our commercial success depends in large part on our avoiding infringement of the patents and proprietary rights of third parties for existing approved drug products.
 Because we utilize the 505(b)(2) regulatory approval pathway for the approval of our products and product candidates, we rely in whole or in part on studies conducted by third parties related to those approved drug products.
 As a result, upon filing with the FDA for approval of our product candidates, we will be required to certify to the FDA that either: (1) there is no patent information listed in the FDA's Orange Book for the listed drug; (2) the patents listed in the Orange Book have expired; (3) the listed patents have not expired, but will expire on a particular date and approval is sought after patent expiration; or (4) the listed patents are invalid or will not be infringed by the manufacture, use or sale of our proposed drug product.
 We can avoid certifying to a method-of-use patent if we do not seek approval of the patented condition of use.
 If we certify to the FDA that a patent is invalid or not infringed, or a Paragraph IV certification, a notice of the Paragraph IV certification must also be sent to the patent owner and NDA holder shortly after our 505(b)(2) NDA is accepted for filing by the FDA.
 The third party may then initiate a lawsuit against us asserting infringement of the patents identified in the notice.
 The filing of a patent infringement lawsuit within 45 days of receipt of the notice automatically prevents the FDA from approving our 505(b)(2) application until the earliest of 30 months or the date on which the patent expires, the lawsuit is settled, or the court reaches a decision in the infringement lawsuit in our favor.
 If the third party does not file a patent infringement lawsuit within the required 45-day period, our application will not be subject to the 30-month stay.
-However, even if the third party does not sue within the 45-day time limit, thereby invoking the 30-month stay, it may still challenge our right to ma
+However, even if the third party does not sue within the 45-day time limit, thereby invoking the 30-month stay, it may still challenge our right to market our product upon FDA approval; therefore, some risk of an infringement suit remains even after the expiry of the 45-day limit.